syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Line.md

 documentation: ug
 ---

-# Line Chart in .NET MAUI Chart
+# Line Chart in .NET MAUI Chart (SfCartesianChart)

 ## Line Chart

 Line chart is used to represent the data trends at equal intervals by connecting points on a plot with straight lines.
-To render a line chart, create an instance of [LineSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LineSeries.html?tabs=tabid-1), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1)
+To render a line chart, create an instance of `LineSeries`, and add it to the `Series` collection property of `SfCartesianChart`.
-.

 {% tabs %}